linuxdeepin/dde-file-manager/dde-file-manager-lib/help/en_US/index.md

  - In **View**, users can set file icon size and default view.
  - In **Hidden files**, users can set whether to show the hidden file.
  - In **Preview**, users can set whether to show the preview image of the specified file types.
- - In **Mount**, users can set to auto mount or auto mount and open.
+ - In **Mount**, users can set to auto mount or open after auto mount.
  - In **Dialog**, users can set whether to use the file chooser dialog of the Deepin File Manager or not.
  - Users can click on **Restore Defaults** to restore all settings.